- 5 lessons for recruitment

-Let's start with what our own hr manager Bo taught at the TalentCon in 2019.
-During this conference we discussed the recruitment process in more detail: the start of the recruitment process.
-These 5 lessons on recruitment
+Let's start with what our own HR manager Bo learned during the TalentCon in 2019.
+This conference took a deeper look at attracting the right talent: the start of the recruitment process.
+These 5 lessons about recruitment

 Johnny Campbell, CEO SocialTalent

 is important.
 Therefore leave nothing to chance and carefully plan each step in the process.
 The following structure will help you devise a good recruitment process: